 Johann Wolfgang von Goethe published Theory of Colours in 1810.
 He disagreed with Isaac Newton’s famous 1672 optical spectrum analysis, and was more interested in how colour is perceived.
 Enlightenment artists and scientists were very engaged with quantifying colour.
 In 1708, French painter Claude Boutet based the above wheels on Newton’s findings.
 In 1775, Austrian…… Continue reading Goethe’s mystic colour theory

-Canary naturally hand-dyed organic cotton thread in a variety of colours is now available on Etsy.
+Canary naturally hand-dyed organic cotton thread in a variety of colours is now available here, and also on Etsy.
 It’s a sturdy weight that works well for machine or hand stitching.
 It does not contain any synthetic dye or fibres.
 Spooled on kraft cardboard tubes.
 No plastic packaging or shipping materials.

 The Cornely A5 chainstitch embroidery machine hasn’t had much use in the past six years.
 After learning how to work with natural dyes, I’ve finally accumulated a pretty good range of thread colours.
 The machine itself is made in France.
 The rest was put together in New York City.
 It might be from sometime in…… Continue reading cornely machine